 Learn how to run the business of barbershop

-The music leadership of a chapter is core to its success, but without strategic and administrative support, it’s hard to sustain.
+The music leadership of a chapter is the core to its success, but without strategic and administrative support, it’s hard to sustain.
 The Barbershop Harmony Society brings a wide array of support by way of the Healthy Chapter Initiative, which marshals leadership resources and training materials to help found new chapters and build the viability of all.
 See more in the Healthy Chapter Initiative Website.

 Harmony University: the week-long experience

 For more than five decades, the Society’s full-service summer education event has covered the entire spectrum of barbershop knowledge arranged in six distinct curricular colleges.
-Scholarships are offered for hundreds of students, directors, and music educators, to further extend the reach of barbershop knowledge.
+Scholarships are offered for hundreds of students, directors, and music educators to further extend the reach of barbershop knowledge.

 - Vocal production